• Skip to main content

 Making soup in a stock pot, then blending until smooth in a blender.

-• Remove the center cap from the lid and have a kitchen towel ready to lightly cover the hole while blending.
-This is done to allow steam to escape.
-Otherwise, pressure can build up in your blender and cause splattering or worse.
+Remove the center cap - If you're using a standard blender, remove the center cap and have a kitchen towel ready to lightly cover the top while blending.
+Otherwise, pressure can build up and cause splattering or worse.

 Potato zucchini soup with a metal spoon.